Mirgadir/Project1/README.md

 ### All Rights Reserved
-Prensetation made by Umar Farooq, approved by Project Team.
+Prensentation made by Umar Farooq, approved by Project Team.